skvamme/pico_atlast/README.md

 make

+Drag and drop atlast.uf2 to your pico

-In xterm connect to the pico with
+Start xterm on your dev computer and connect to the pico with

 cu -l /dev/ttyACM0 -s 115200